porco-rosso-j/Intro/README.md

 ## Projects

-- [SafeRecover](https://github.com/porco-rosso-j/safe-recovery-noir): A Safe plugin used for recovering ownership of Safe account with various zk-powered recovery methods, such as zkTouchID, social recovery with private guardians, and secret word.
-This product is still under development and supported by Safe as a Safe Grant Wave 1 grantee.
+- [SafeRecover](https://github.com/porco-rosso-j/safe-recovery-noir): A Safe module used for recovering ownership of Safe account with various zk-powered recovery methods, such as private backup address, zkTouchID, social recovery with private guardians, and secret word.
+The product is still under development as [one of the Safe Grant Wave I grantees](https://safe.mirror.xyz/dM9OXAQe_700TbCMqyi7K2facdaLYvfCh3Th1jCb7hg).

 ## Past commitments